demarche1/simple-template-engine/README.md

-# Useless template engine, just for the purpose of understanding how the template engine works.
+# This is a super simple template engine, just for the purpose of understanding how the template engine works.

 ## How to use